 Qualifications [back to top]

 I have a degree in Economics from Cambridge University, a Post-Graduate Certificate in Education from Leeds University, a Post-Graduate Certificate in Chemical Pollution Monitoring from Sheffield City Polytechnic, and an MBA (Education) from Keele University.
-I am a Fellow of the Institute for Learning.
-I am a certified Microsoft Office Specialist (Microsoft Excel 2000 Expert), and to keep my eye in I completed the JEB Certificate of Competence in the Educational Use of IT.
+I am a ertified Microsoft Office Specialist (Microsoft Excel 2000 Expert), and to keep my eye in I completed the JEB Certificate of Competence in the Educational Use of IT.
 Since 2007 I have been a Certified Member of ALT, and in 2012 I was made an Honorary Life Member of ALT.

 Things I have done [back to top]

-Clients since September 2002 include the British Standards Institution, Becta, BDP Learning, CIPD, Doncaster Metropolitan Borough Council, ESRC, the Higher Education Academy, JISC, NATFHE, National Centre for Excellence in the Teaching of Mathematics, National College for School Leadership, North West RDA, PA Consulting, RM plc, Sheffield City Council, the Trades Union Congress, Ufi-learndirect, Ufi Charitable Trust, University of Glasgow, Yorkshire Forward.
+Clients since September 2002 include the British Standards Institution, Becta, BDP Learning, CIPD, Doncaster Metropolitan Borough Council, ESRC, the Higher Education Academy, House of Commons, JISC, NATFHE, National Centre for Excellence in the Teaching of Mathematics, National College for School Leadership, North West RDA, PA Consulting, RM plc, Sheffield City Council, the Trades Union Congress, Ufi-learndirect, Ufi Charitable Trust, University of Glasgow, Yorkshire Forward.
 Typically I work in collaboration with others, most frequently with David Jennings.
 Others partners have included Sero Consulting, Knowledge Integration, Dick Moore, Gooii, Nicky Ferguson, Education Impact.
-Sometimes I sub-contract, sometimes I am sub-contracted: in practice this makes little difference because roles are defined independently of contractual formalities.

 Leadership and management